 I. Abstract

-The Navajo Nation has been increasingly impacted by severe drought events and climate change.
-Coupled with a lack of domestic water infrastructure and economic resources, approximately one-third of the population is without access to potable water in their homes.
-Current methods of drought monitoring rely on national-scale state-based monthly drought maps calculated by the Western Regional Climate Center that do not have the spatial resolution to illustrate differences in drought severity across the vast Nation.
-To better understand and monitor drought events and drought regime changes in the Navajo Nation, this project created an SPI tool to allow the NN to generate SPI values specific to chosen boundaries within the Nation.
-Tropical Rainfall Monitoring Mission (TRMM)-observed precipitation data and Parameter-elevation Relationships on Independent Slopes Model (PRISM)-modeled historical precipitation data were used in the geodatabase and tool.
-These products will give resource managers in the Navajo Nation the facility to utilize current and future NASA Earth observation data for increased decision-making capacity regarding future climate change impact on water resources.

 Keywords

 Navajo Nation, drought, remote sensing, Standardized Precipitation Index (SPI), water management, TRMM, GPM

 II.
 Introduction

 2.1 Background

 The Navajo Nation (NN), located within the southwestern United States, is the largest Native American territory in the country in terms of land area and population (US Census, 2010).
 Historically, precipitation trends in the NN exhibit two rainy seasons a year: one in the winter (December-March), and one in the summer (July-September), with dry seasons in spring (April-June) and fall (October-November).
 The two rainy seasons are distinctly different in precipitation mechanism and distribution.
 Winter precipitation brings low-intensity precipitation evenly over large areas, whereas summer precipitation brings intense, often-localized precipitation over small areas (Crimmins, 2013).
 The periodic oscillations between wet and dry seasons create a complex environment for monitoring drought and water resources.